Zaigenshi/BetterDiscordAddons/README.md

 ## Instructions

-- First install [BandagedBD](https://github.com/rauenzi/BetterDiscordApp/releases) from the releases page.
+- First install [BandagedBD](https://github.com/rauenzi/BetterDiscordApp/releases) from the releases page and restart.

 - Next go to themes in your discord settings and click "open theme folder"